pelson/pelson.github.io/content/conda_build_all.md

     my_library-1.0-np19py35_0 (will be built: True)
 ```

-We now have functionally equivalent behaviour that will move forwards as new Python and numpy versions become available.
+We now have functionally equivalent behaviour that will move forwards as new Python and NumPy versions become available.

 ### Building multiple recipes in a single call